PEXANE2/azure-docs.tr-tr/articles/data-factory/tutorial-control-flow.md

 ### <a name="create-a-data-factory-client"></a>Veri fabrikası istemcisi oluşturma

-1. *Program.cs* açın ve aşağıdaki deyimleri ekleyin:
+1. *Program. cs* ' i açın ve aşağıdaki deyimleri ekleyin:

    ```csharp
    using System;